-Health Oversight Activities: We may disclose your personal health information to an oversight agency for activities including audits, investigations, inspections, and credentialing as necessary for licensure and for the government to monitor the healthcare system, programs and civil rights laws.
+Health Oversight Activities: We may disclose your personal health information to an oversight agency for activities including audits, investigations, inspections, and credentialing as necessary for licensure and for the government to monitor the healthcare system, programs, and civil rights.

 Workers Compensation: We may disclose your personal health information to the extent authorized by and to the extent necessary to comply with workers’ compensation or similar programs.

-Secretary of Health and Human Services: We will disclose your health information to the Secretary of the U.S. Department of Health and Human Services when required to investigate or determine compliance with HIPAA.
+Secretary of Health and Human Services: We will disclose your health information to the Secretary of the US Department of Health and Human Service when required to investigate or determine compliance with HIPAA.

-Appointment Reminders: We may use or disclose your dental and health information to provide you with appointment reminders (such as voicemail messages, postcards, or letters).
+Appointment Reminders: We may use or disclose your dental and health information to provide you with appointment reminders (such as voicemail, email, text messages, postcards, or letters).